ankitsaini04/RefactorMircoExcercise/README.md

 Apply the unit testing style and framework you are most comfortable with.
 You can choose to use stubs or mocks or none at all.
 If you do, you are free to use the mocking tool that you prefer.

 ## Please include git history
-If the git history is not included it will impact the assesment negtively.
+If the git history is not included it will impact the assessment negatively.
+Your project will be rejected so this is very important.

 #### 1. **TirePressureMonitoringSystem exercise**:
 Write the unit tests for the Alarm class, refactor the code as much as you need to make the class testable.